 Malibu Fire Maps Reveal Affected Areas as Franklin Fire Spreads, Evacuation Zones Identified

-The exact cause of the Franklin Fire remains under investigation, but fire officials have reported that nearly 3 square miles of dry brush and trees have been consumed by the flames.
-Many structures are still at risk as the fire continues to burn through the area, though no significant injuries or fatalities have been reported as of yet.
+The cause of the Franklin Fire remains unknown, but fire officials indicate that about 3 square miles of dry underbrush and woods were ravaged by the blaze.
+Some buildings remain at risk as the fire rages through the terrain, though no critical or fatal wounds are currently being reported.

 Previous Post Next Post